lbh3110/ZKit-Framework/README.md

 ## Installation

 ### Using Git
-   Make Sure You Have Git Installed
+   Make Sure You Have Git Installed .
    Run :
       ```
       git --version
       ```
-   If Doesnt Return Any Error You Have Python Installed .
+   If Doesnt Return Any Error You Have Git Installed .

 #### On Linux ![Linux](http://icons.iconarchive.com/icons/dakirby309/simply-styled/32/OS-Linux-icon.png)
    Open Termainal In Linux